3 Mistakes to Avoid When Setting Up a 401k Plan

 Types of Contributions

 A traditional contribution allows your employees to defer their compensation to their retirement years.
 An employee will elect to have some of their pay deducted from their paycheck and invested in their retirement account.
 In doing so, the employee does not pay income tax on the amount withheld until they receive the funds in retirement.
 This is an immediate tax benefit.
-However, any growth in the invested amount will also be taxed when the employee withdraws the funds.
-For example, if I contributed $100 to my retirement account today, I would not pay income tax on that $100 this year.
-Instead, I would pay income tax on that amount, plus however much my contribution increased to, when I accessed these funds in retirement.

-Roth Contributions: after-tax deductions that grow tax-free
+2. Roth Contributions: after-tax deductions that grow tax-free

 Another common type of retirement contribution is a Roth.
 A Roth contribution is an after-tax deduction that grows tax-free within an employee’s retirement account.
 Using the same $100 contribution as above, I would pay income tax on that contribution in the current year, however, when I accessed my retirement funds in the future, I would not have to pay any additional tax.
-This is very advantageous when you consider most of your funds available in retirement are the growth on the funds contributed and not the actual principal itself.
-Because of the tax benefits of a Roth account, we recommend always allowing employees to contribute to a Roth account when setting up a plan.

-Loans: subject to specific terms
+3. Loans: subject to specific terms

-A third option that some employers will allow is loans against a retirement plan.
-The specifics of how loans work will be dictated by the chosen record keeper, but it is common to see loans up to 50% of an employee’s balance.
 With a retirement loan, employees receive funds from their own account that must be paid back within specific terms of the loan.
-Allowing loans comes with an administrative burden that must be followed precisely in order to not violate the terms that are set forth in the plan, and for this reason, some employers chose to not allow employees to participate in loans at all.
+Allowing loans comes with an administrative burden that must be followed precisely to not violate the terms that are outlined in the plan, and for this reason, some employers choose to not allow employees to participate in loans at all.

 Entry Dates